-“So far this 2 months of travelling had been very easy.” – said Suzy when we were reflecting on the trip we are currently on (March 2016, Honduras) and it got me thinking; How is it easy to hitchhike 1300 km in Europe, sleep on an airport, fly to the Canary Islands, get a free ride and cross the Atlantic ocean with a boat, (video of the crossing here) be locked up in a tiny space for 3 weeks with 3 Russian men we didn’t even know, end up on an island that is completely different to what we have known, travel 24 hours without each other including buses, taxis and planes, land in a country that is suppose to be one of the most dangerous in the world and volunteer in an extremely poor area for people who we barely have any language in common with, in total isolation.
+“So far this 2 months of traveling had been very easy.” – said Suzy when we were reflecting on the trip we are currently on (March 2016, Honduras) and it got me thinking; How is it easy to hitchhike 1300 km in Europe, sleep on an airport, fly to the Canary Islands, get a free ride and cross the Atlantic ocean with a boat be locked up in a tiny space for 3 weeks with 3 Russian men we didn’t even know, end up on an island that is completely different to what we have known, travel 24 hours without each other including buses, taxis and planes, land in a country that is suppose to be one of the most dangerous in the world and volunteer in an extremely poor area for people who we barely have any language in common with, in total isolation.

 All this, while we constantly need to adapt to each other, to the circumstances, to the unknown, carry a heavy backpack, rely on strangers, trust our common sense and many more.